kagisearch/kagi-docs/kagi/src/plans/team-plan.md

 <a name="adding_members"></a>
 ## Adding Team Members
-Since the Kagi Team Plan is pay-per-use ($0.025 per search), you can add as many team members as possible and only pay for those that are actively searching.
+Since the Kagi Team Plan is pay-per-use ($0.025 per search), you can add as many team members as you want and only pay for those that are actively searching.

 From the [Invites tab](https://kagi.com/settings?p=invites) there are two ways to add new team members.
 1. Send the new members an email through Kagi.